How To Cycle A Shrimp Tank?

 Now, you may think isn’t it paradoxical to input ammonia to get rid of ammonia.
 It is just like taking vaccines/germs (all of us know that those are actually the same germs that cause a particular disease) to make your body fight against the same germs.

-In this process, ammonia and nitrites will reach at the peak causing a disastrous state for the shrimps.
+In this process, ammonia and nitrites will reach the peak, causing a disastrous state for the shrimps.

-So, when your test kit will show 0 for ammonia and nitrite, your cycle is complete.
-It has no certain periods of how much it will take.
-In most of the cases, it will complete within 1 or 1.5 months.
+So, when your test kit shows 0 for ammonia and nitrite, your cycle is complete.
+It has no specific period for how much it will take.
+In most cases, it will be completed within 1 or 1.5 months.

 2. Using Fish Food To Initiate The Cycle

-This is a fishless cycling method for your shrimp tank which is more fish-friendly than the classical method because it costs no harm to your shrimps’ lives.
+This is a fishless cycling method for your shrimp tank, which is more fish-friendly than the classical method because it does no harm to your shrimp’s lives.

 To speed up the cycling process of your tank, I recommend you to seed it with supplies from matured tanks- gravel, filter cartridges, filter media, bio wheels, driftwood, and rocks.
 If you have already a shrimp tank you can use that filter with new substrate and soil.

-Seeding your tank will significantly boost up this process and sometimes complete it even in one-third time.
+Seeding your tank will significantly boost this process and sometimes complete it even one-third of the time.

 Bacteria colonies clinch to these supplies, so with the seeding process, you are inviting existing bacteria colonies to your new tank.
 The decaying food that you will put is going to provide food (ammonia) to your new guests to get established and propagate in your tank.